Deepakscripts/askmebotV1/README.md

 The bot uses a Retrieval-Augmented Generation (RAG) pipeline, which means it finds the most relevant parts of your document and uses that context to generate a precise answer.

 ### 3. **Live Web Search**
-For questions that require the most current information, you can use the web search feature.
-By using the `/web` command, you can ask the bot to search the internet for an answer.
-This is perfect for:
+For questions that require the most current information:
 * Checking the latest news headlines.
 * Getting real-time information like stock prices or weather forecasts.
 * Answering questions about recent events that a standard LLM might not know about.